bchainhub/foxar/pilot/README.md

-        !save [id] | !s [id] - Save the current session to cache !load <id> | !l <id> - Load a previous session ID from cache !list | !ls - List all cached sessions !clearcache | !cc - Clear the chisel cache of all stored sessions !export | !ex - Export the current session source to a script file !fetch <addr> <name> | !fe <addr> <name> - Fetch the interface of a verified contract on Etherscan
+        !save [id] | !s [id] - Save the current session to cache !load <id> | !l <id> - Load a previous session ID from cache !list | !ls - List all cached sessions !clearcache | !cc - Clear the pilot cache of all stored sessions !export | !ex - Export the current session source to a script file !fetch <addr> <name> | !fe <addr> <name> - Fetch the interface of a verified contract on Etherscan